The Trollenberg Terror: In popular culture

 The main title music from The Crawling Eye was featured on the album Greatest Science Fiction Hits V by Neil Norman and his Cosmic Orchestra, released in 1979 on GNP Crescendo Records.

 The Trollenberg Terror was one of the inspirations for writer/director John Carpenter's 1980 horror film The Fog.

 In Stephen King's 1986 horror novel It, one of the protagonists, Richie Tozier, watches the film and it terrifies him.
 A crawling-eye creature later appears as a manifestation of Pennywise, the novel's title monster.

-A scene of the film was briefly seen in the 1998 film Small Soldiers when the Gorgonites, Slamfist, and Ocula are watching a wrestling match on television and one of them accidentally hits the TV remote which changes the channel showing a scene of the film's crawling eye creature.
+A scene of the film was briefly seen in the 1998 film Small Soldiers.

 The Freakazoid episode "The Cloud" spoofed the film's opening credits, as well as key elements of the plot, though with the victims being turned into clowns instead of being killed.

-A song called "Crawling Eye" was featured on American horror punk band the Misfits' 1999 album Famous Monsters; the song's lyrics directly referenced the plot of the film.
+A song called "Crawling Eye" was featured on American horror punk band the Misfits' 1999 album Famous Monsters; the song's lyrics directly reference the plot of the film.

 The film was shown on the MeTV show Svengoolie on 26 November 2022.

 In the 2023 Riverdale episode "Betty & Veronica Double Digest", a 4D screening of the film is held to increase popularity of a financially struggling movie theater.